Carnot Posey: Civil War

 Posey recruited a local militia company, the Wilkinson Rifles, and enlisted them into Confederate service.
 He served as their captain from May 21, 1861.
 They became part of the 16th Mississippi, with Posey being selected as the regiment's first colonel on June 4.
 He and his men were transferred to the Eastern Theater in August 1861.
+(Note: Sources, such as Clement A. Evans's Confederate Military History, volume 7, and Mark Boatner's The Civil War Dictionary, place Posey at First Bull Run and Ball's Bluff, but Freeman, vol. 2, p.
+419, and Wert, p.
+51, note that Posey and his 16th Mississippi were unlikely to have fought in either battle.)

 Posey suffered a slight wound at the Battle of Cross Keys in June 1862 during Major General Stonewall Jackson's Valley Campaign.
 His regiment fought in the Seven Days Battles with the Army of Northern Virginia under General Robert E. Lee.
 He served as the temporary commander of the brigade of four Mississippi infantry regiments, commanded by Brigadier General Winfield S. Featherston, during the Northern Virginia Campaign and the Maryland Campaign.
 Posey's regiment fought at Fredericksburg in December 1862, successfully repelling a Union attack.

 Posey was promoted to brigadier general on January 18, 1863, to rank from November 2, 1862.
 The following May, Posey's brigade saw limited action at the Battle of Chancellorsville, maintaining a reserve position at Salem Church.
 During the army reorganization following Stonewall Jackson's death, Posey's brigade was assigned to Major General Richard H. Anderson's division of the Third (A.P.
 Hill's) Corps.
 During the Battle of Gettysburg in July, the brigade was part of Anderson's July 2 attack on Cemetery Ridge, conducting a "feeble, disjointed attack that was repulsed."

 At the Battle of Bristoe Station on October 14, 1863, Posey was wounded in the thigh by a shell fragment.
 Although the wound was not outwardly serious, infection set in.
 He died a month later in November, in Room 33 West Lawn at the University of Virginia, where he had lived as a law student.
 He was cared for by a good friend, Dr. John Davis of Charlottesville, Virginia.
 Posey was buried in the Davis family plot in the University of Virginia Cemetery.